-Nixtamal can be ground into masa (a corn dough) for making tortillas or similar patted disk (finely ground) or tamales (coursely ground), or can be kept in its whole form to make pozole, otherwise known as hominy.
+Nixtamal can be ground into masa (a corn dough) for making tortillas, or similar patted disk (finely ground) or tamales (coarsely ground) or can be kept in its whole form to make pozole, otherwise known as hominy.